 Reaching 12,799 feet into the sky, Granite Peak is the highest point in Montana.
 Located in the Beartooth Range of south-central Montana, Granite Peak lies just north of Yellowstone National Park.
 Bozeman, to the northwest, and Billings, to the northeast, are the closest cities.
 The peak itself lies within the Absaroka Beartooth Wilderness, which consists of over one million acres of wild land.
 Among all those acres are a further 27 high points over 12,000 feet tall.
 All in all, Granite Peak, and the surrounding mountains are the perfect playground for experienced mountaineers.

-Montana’s Granite Peak is the tenth highest of all the state high points.
+Montana’s Granite Peak is the 10th highest of all the state high points.
 However, it’s often compared in climbing difficulty to Alaska’s Denali (the highest point in the United States).
 In fact, the mountain is so difficult to climb that it took several attempts by different parties before the first ascent was completed in 1923.

 How Does Granite Peak Compare to the Rest of Montana?

 Montana is considered a mountain state and with good reason.
 The lowest elevation in the state is 1,800 feet, far above sea level.
 The highest point in the state (Granite Peak) is an incredible 12,799 feet tall, but, just what does the state’s topography look like?

 First, it’s important to understand that approximately the eastern two-thirds of the state is characterized by high, flat prairie lands.
 Montana’s western third is home to the big mountain ranges, including the northern Rocky Mountains, the Bitterroot Range, the Beartooth Range, and the Cabinet Mountains.

 Granite Peak stands among many other high points in the western part of the state.
 But, when compared with the lower eastern prairies, it truly stands out.